herman925/925shoppingcart/README.md

 **Excel file won't load?**
 - Check that your file has exactly 10 columns
 - Ensure the file is in .xlsx or .xls format
-- Verify that column B (Item_EN) has data in all rows
+- Verify that column A (Item_EN) has data in all rows

 **Cart not saving?**
 - Check that your browser allows local storage